Introduction

 Techniques for Blending

-Skim Coating: Apply a thin layer of joint compound over both the old and new drywall to unify the texture.
+Skim Coating: Spread a thin layer of joint compound over both old and new drywall to create a consistent texture.

-Sanding: Sand the edges where new meets old to ensure a smooth transition.
+Sanding: Smooth the edges where the new meets the old to ensure a seamless look.

-Priming and Painting: Use a primer over the entire surface before painting to minimize visual differences.
+Priming and Painting: Apply a primer to the entire surface before painting to help reduce any visual differences.

 Fitting Drywall in Tight Spaces and Uneven Walls